grafana/yugabyte-datasource/docs/sources/_index.md

 title: Yugabyte data source
 description: This document introduces the Yugabyte data source
 weight: 10
+hero:
+  title: Yugabyte data source plugin
+  description: The Yugabyte data source for Grafana allows you to query and visualize data from YugabyteDB.
+  level: 1
 ---

-# Yugabyte data source for Grafana
+{{< docs/hero-simple key="hero" >}}

+{{< docs/public-preview product="Grafana **Yugabyte** data source plugin" >}}

+## Requirements

-The Yugabyte data source for Grafana allows you to visualize and monitor your YugabyteDB clusters.
+The Yugabyte data source has the following requirements:

+- A YugabyteDB instance (on-prem/cloud)

+## Yugabyte data source plugin vs Postgres data source plugin

 Opting for the Yugabyte data source over the PostgreSQL data source can provide several advantages, particularly when exclusively working with YugabyteDB clusters.
 Unlike the Postgres data source, which is focused on PostgreSQL databases, the Yugabyte data source gives us the ability to implement Yugabyte-specific features and tailored query capabilities.

-## Requirements

-The Yugabyte data source has the following requirements:

-* A YugabyteDB instance

 ## Known limitations

-There are no known limitations.
+- Doesn't support grafana aad-hoc filters
+- TLS / Network customization is not supported yet

-## Meet compatibility requirements
+## Compatibility requirements

-There are no compatibility requirements for the Yugabyte plugin.
+- Grafana version >= 10.0.0